-The importance of evaluating ad creative
+The importance of the evaluate ad creative template

 Here’s the thing.
 Amazing campaigns aren’t made in a vacuum.
 They’re often the product of fantastic insights that have been generated across several past campaigns, all revealing unique learnings about what serves your marketing goals and what doesn’t.